superDross/spellbound.nvim/README.md

 - Automatically turn on spelling for certain file types
 - Add mapping and command for toggling spelling on/off
-- Add mappings for fixing spelling relative to the cursor
+- Add mappings for fixing spelling relative to the cursor in both normal and insert mode

 ## Installation and Requirements